rowan-rgb/HiltonBuildingsTool/DataMethodNotes.md

-# 📚 Data Method Notes — Google Earth Engine & Open Buildings
+# 📚 Data Method Notes — Open Buildings (Pre-Downloaded Data)

 ## How Building Counts and Sizes Are Computed

-This app uses Google Open Buildings datasets via **Google Earth Engine (GEE)**.
+This app uses **Google Open Buildings Temporal V1 and Open Buildings V3 datasets that have been pre-downloaded and stored locally** in the repository for ward areas.

+No Google Earth Engine (GEE) access is used at runtime.
+All processing is performed locally on the prepared datasets.

-Google’s ML models detect buildings from satellite imagery and provide either:
+Google’s ML models originally detect buildings from satellite imagery and provide either:

-- per-pixel **building presence probabilities** (Temporal V1), or
+- per-pixel building presence probabilities (Temporal V1), or
-- **vector footprint polygons** (V3).
+- vector footprint polygons (V3).

-For **Temporal V1**, this app:
+The datasets included in this project are derived from those sources and prepared in advance for ward-scale analysis.

+---

+## Temporal V1 Processing (Pre-Derived)

+For Temporal V1, the original workflow (performed offline before packaging with the app) was:

-1. Selects the yearly building-presence mosaic.
+- Select the yearly building-presence mosaic
-2. Uses the `building_presence` band (probability of building per pixel).
+- Use the `building_presence` probability band
-3. Applies a threshold (default = 0.5).
+- Apply a probability threshold (default = 0.5)
-4. Converts the thresholded raster to polygons using Earth Engine `reduceToVectors`.
+- Convert the thresholded raster to polygons
-5. Treats each polygon as one detected building object.
+- Treat each polygon as one detected building object
-6. Computes polygon area in m² after reprojection to a metric CRS.
+- Compute polygon area in m² after reprojection to a metric CRS

-These derived polygons are used for:
+These derived polygons are what the app reads from the local dataset.

+They are used for:

 - building counts
 - size histograms
 - size filtering
 - land coverage %

-They are runtime-derived shapes, not original Google footprint vectors.
+They are **derived shapes**, not original Google footprint vectors, and are now stored locally rather than generated at runtime.

 ---

-## Effect of Scale and the `SCALE_M` Variable
+## Scale and Resolution Effects

-Currently, SCALE_M = 10 (this is reasonable)

-Raster-to-polygon conversion in Earth Engine depends on processing scale (metres per pixel).
+Raster-to-polygon conversion depends on processing scale (metres per pixel).
+In the original preprocessing workflow, a working scale equivalent to ~10 m resolution was used.

-The code defines a `SCALE_M` variable to represent a working scale in metres, and polygon extraction uses a fine vectorisation scale internally.
 Scale choice affects results:

 **Smaller (finer) scale**

 - more detailed polygon boundaries
 - more small buildings/fragments detected
 - higher counts possible
-- slower processing

 **Larger (coarser) scale**

 - smoother polygons
 - small buildings may merge or disappear
 - lower counts
-- faster processing

 Building counts and sizes should therefore be interpreted as **scale-dependent estimates**, not exact cadastral footprints.

+Because preprocessing has already been completed, results are now stable and reproducible across users of this app.

 ---

 ## Temporal V1 vs V3 Datasets

-### Temporal V1 — `open-buildings-temporal/v1`
+### Temporal V1 — Open Buildings Temporal

 - Multi-year dataset
-- Raster probability layers
+- Originally raster probability layers
 - Enables time-series analysis
-- Requires threshold + vectorisation
+- Required threshold + vectorisation (performed offline)
-- Polygons are derived at runtime
+- Polygons are pre-derived and stored locally in this project

-### V3 — `open-buildings/v3/polygons`
+### V3 — Open Buildings V3 Polygons

 - Single release dataset
 - Precomputed building footprint polygons
 - No time dimension
-- Used here as a reference comparison layer
+- Included locally as a comparison/reference layer

-Counts differ because the datasets use different models, formats, and post-processing.
+Counts differ between V1 and V3 because the datasets use different models, formats, and post-processing pipelines.

 ---

-## Earth Engine Project & Authentication

-The app runs through **Google Earth Engine** using the project ID set in `ee_Initialize()`.
+## Data Access and Reproducibility

+- All Open Buildings data used by the app is **pre-downloaded and stored locally**
+- No Google Earth Engine calls are made by the app
-- No API keys are stored in this repo
+- No API keys or cloud credentials are required
-- Authentication happens locally via your Google account
-- Each user must run `ee_Initialize()` once
-- Users must have Earth Engine access enabled
-- Users must be authorised for the configured GEE project (or change it)

-All heavy computation runs on Earth Engine servers under the authenticated user’s project.
+- No authentication steps are needed
+- All users run the same prepared datasets
+- Results are reproducible across machines given the same repository contents

+Heavy cloud computation was performed only during the original offline data preparation stage, not during app execution.